So you want to learn how to become a millionaire.

 Those categories are:

-The same is true for becoming a millionaire and The Wealth Tripod.
-You can believe you can build wealth and learn the steps to do so — but still fail if you don’t take action.
+The same is true for becoming a millionaire.
+Believing you can build wealth and learning the steps to do so isn’t enough—you’ll still fail if you don’t take action.

 Specifically, this means taking daily action.

 A lot of people believe that the secret to success is found in “big events”—but in reality, it’s found in daily tasks.
 Whether you choose the personal finance method, the business method, the real estate method, or all three, set aside time each and every day to work your system.

 When I say the phrase “personal finance,” what comes to mind?
 Paying your bills?
 Credit cards?
 Your credit score?
 Boring, right?
 But hang with me!
 Personal finance is the first step to becoming a millionaire.
 It must be mastered if you plan on pursuing business or real estate.
 Without a firm grasp on your personal finance, you’ll shoot the cow before it begins producing milk.

 Even if you managed to make a million dollars, you’ll never hang onto the money unless you understand personal finance.

 Personal finance includes all of the following—and more: